Paul Goldschmidt

-Paul Edward Goldschmidt (born September 10, 1987), nicknamed "Goldy", is an American professional baseball first baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, St. Louis Cardinals and New York Yankees.
-He has also represented the United States in international competition.
+Paul Edward Goldschmidt (born September 10, 1987) is an American professional baseball first baseman for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the Arizona Diamondbacks and St. Louis Cardinals, and has represented the United States in international competition.

 Lightly recruited out of The Woodlands High School in The Woodlands, Texas, Goldschmidt played for the Texas State Bobcats, and was selected by the Diamondbacks in the eighth round of the 2009 MLB draft.
 He made his MLB debut with them in 2011, and they traded him to the Cardinals during the 2018–19 offseason.

 A seven-time MLB All-Star, Goldschmidt won the National League (NL) Most Valuable Player (MVP) Award in 2022.
-He has also won two Hank Aaron Awards, four Gold Gloves, and five Silver Slugger Awards, the latter of which is the most among first baseman.
+He has also won two Hank Aaron Awards, four Gold Glove Awards, and five Silver Slugger Awards, the latter of which is the most among first baseman.
 While leading the NL in home runs and runs batted in (RBI) in 2013, Goldschmidt won each of an All-Star selection, Hank Aaron, Gold Glove, and Silver Slugger Awards for the first time.
 He also has twice finished runner-up for the NL MVP Award, in 2013 and 2015.

 Early life

-Paul Edward Goldschmidt was born on September 10, 1987, in Wilmington, Delaware, and grew up a Houston Astros fan.
-His parents, David and Kim, met at the Rochester Institute of Technology in New York.
-His mother is Catholic and his father is Jewish.
+Paul Edward Goldschmidt was born on September 10, 1987, in Wilmington, Delaware and grew up a Houston Astros fan.
+His parents met at the Rochester Institute of Technology in New York.
+His mother is Catholic, and his father is Jewish.
 Goldschmidt and his two younger brothers were raised Catholic.
-His Jewish great-grandparents, Paul and Ilse Goldschmidt, and his grandfather, Ernie (who now lives in Fort Lauderdale, Florida), escaped Nazi Germany in 1938 before the Holocaust.
+His Jewish great-grandparents, Paul and Ilse Goldschmidt, and his grandfather, Ernie escaped Nazi Germany in 1938 before the Holocaust.
 Goldschmidt said he and his two brothers "know our Jewish history and we respect those beliefs.
 We had both sides of it as kids.
 My dad's side, my mom's side.
 We were exposed to all of it."

 The Goldschmidt family moved from Wilmington to Dallas, and then to Houston, because of the flooring company his family owns.
-He grew up in The Woodlands, which is situated within the Greater Houston area, and attended The Woodlands High School and played for their baseball team. ith Goldschmidt playing third base, The Woodlands won the Texas state championship in 2006.
+He grew up in The Woodlands, which is in the Greater Houston area, and attended The Woodlands High School and played for their baseball team.
+With Goldschmidt playing third base, The Woodlands won the Texas state championship in 2006.

 College career

 Goldschmidt enrolled at Texas State University to play college baseball for the Bobcats.
 He was named the Southland Conference hitter of the year in 2008 and 2009, Southland player of the year in 2009, and was a third-team All-American as a junior in 2009 after hitting .352 with 18 home runs and 88 runs batted in (RBIs) in 57 games played.
 Goldschmidt set Bobcat career records with 36 home runs and 179 RBIs.
+His home run record was broken on April 3, 2026, by Chase Mora.